Our Departments

 Upper School

-Upper School students in Dr. Valerie Ross's AT: Shakespeare class reenact scenes from The Merchant of Venice in our open-air courtyard.
+Upper School students in Dr. Valerie Ross's AT Shakespeare class reenact scenes from The Taming of the Shrew in our open-air courtyard.

 Seniors complete the required English sequence with two one-semester courses.
 Not all courses are offered each year.
 Seniors may take more than one course each semester, depending on their schedule and availability.
 All seniors will have the option to sit for the AP English Language exam.